Promoting Efficiency and Governmental Accountability

 Bipartisan legislation Gary introduced to cut improper payments was signed into law in March 2020.
 By the government’s own estimates, duplicative, excessive, unnecessary and improperly documented payments are estimated to have cost the federal government more than $151 billion in fiscal year 2018 alone.
 His bill cuts the red tape in previously-existing law to better identify and reduce the amount of money wasted as a result of improper government payments.
 Gary has also focused on ensuring that departments across the federal government emphasize fiscal responsibility when buying, selling or retaining equipment.
 In August 2016, Gary’s bipartisan Making Electronic Government Accountable By Yielding Tangible Efficiencies (MEGABYTE) Act with Senator Bill Cassidy (R-LA) was signed into law.
 This bill streamlines the management of the federal government’s software license purchases to save taxpayer dollars, reduce waste and make our government operate more efficiently.
+The MEGABYTE Act has been found to have saved taxpayers more than $450 million since it was enacted into law in 2016.
 This followed a nonpartisan report finding that implementing oversight and management policies of federal software licenses saved a single agency $181 million tax dollars per year.

 In September 2018, Gary and two Republican Senators led legislation that was signed into law requiring federal agencies to consider leasing rather than purchasing heavy equipment to save taxpayer dollars.
 Later, in December 2018, Gary worked with two Republican colleagues to enact their bipartisan bill directing federal agencies to more frequently identify unneeded property that could be sold or given away to their public and private sector partners.